DK-Hostmaster/DKHM-RFC-AuthInfo/README.md

 - `set` will let the requester request the generation of an **AuthInfo** token for the given domain
 - and `unset` will let the requester invalidate a previously set **AuthInfo** token for the given domain

-:wrench: it need to be clarified if an error/warning should be emitted if no **AuthInfo** token is deleted.
+:wrench: a clarification is required if an error/warning should be emitted if no **AuthInfo** token is deleted.

+<a id="fetching-the-authinfo-via-epp"></a>
 ### Fetching the AuthInfo via EPP

 When the **AuthInfo** token has been set it can be retrieved via the EPP command: `info domain` or via similar detailed information points in the RP or SB portals, due note that the retrieval requires authorization and therefor authentication and controlled access (AAA).